Sydney Trains Agency Information Guide

 Sydney Trains provides metropolitan passenger rail services.

 Sydney Trains is responsible for the safe operation, crewing and maintenance of passenger trains and stations.
 Sydney Trains also owns and maintains the metropolitan rail network and provides access to freight and passenger operators in the metropolitan area.
-Sydney Trains also maintains NSW Trains’ rolling stock and some of the NSW TrainLink rail network.
+Sydney Trains also maintains NSW Trains’ rolling stock and the NSW TrainLink intercity rail network.

 RailCorp is a NSW government agency that holds rail property assets and rail infrastructure in the Sydney Metropolitan area and limited country locations in the state of NSW and makes these assets available to Sydney Trains for its operations.